GroovyWizard/zeldapack-valheim-mod/MasterSword/Package/READMEbackup.md

 Pack of TLOZ Items and Gear for Valheim.
 Note: This is my first mod for valheim so please report any issues to my github.

-## Usage
-Youll need to use commands until i fix both recipes, ive used SilverSword and SkullShield prefabs and recipes, so probably you can craft them at your workbench anyway.
-Commands btw:
-1. devcommands
-2. spawn MasterSword
-3. spawn HylianShield

 ## Notes
 Got all models from Models Resource website https://www.models-resource.com/ ive only ported them to valheim